 - Watch this video to gain a better understanding of end-user security.

-Only keep the minimum necessary files, themes and plugins that allow your site to function perfectly.
+Only keep the minimum necessary files, themes, and plugins that allow your site to function perfectly.
 Everything else should be disabled or moved to a separate server.
-While you can never say your risk is 0 it does not mean you can’t work to reduce it.
+While you can never say your risk is zero it doesn’t mean you can’t work to reduce it.

 If you have a site like Mary, learn what we can do to help you gain a complete website security system.

 Great article, I’m learning a ton through this blog 😉

 I had a quick question.
 I have a domain left on my server that I used to host a sample blog with.
 I uninstalled WordPress from it recently because I wasn’t keeping it updated.